Chevy Tire Pressure Guide

 Chevy Service Technician Adjusting Windshield Wipers

 As a trusted provider of Chevy service in Fairbanks, we’re happy to answer any questions and provide our best service tips to North Pole drivers like you.
 One of the most common questions is: What is the recommended tire pressure for a Chevy?
 It varies depending on the model, but it’s typically around 35 psi (pounds per square inch).
-Learn more in this Chevy tire pressure guide from the service experts at Chevrolet GMC Of Fairbanks.
+Learn more in this Chevy tire pressure guide from the service experts at Chevrolet Of Fairbanks.

 What Is the Recommended Tire Pressure for a Chevy?